My Brain Betrayed Me: Navigating Hepatic Encephalopathy

 I was terrified of Xifaxan.
 Absolutely terrified.

-Which is ironic, because I am probably the most medically compliant patient on earth.
-I do not enjoy getting in trouble.
-I follow instructions.
-If a doctor tells me to do something, I generally do it with the enthusiasm of an anxious hall monitor trying to maintain her perfect attendance record.
+If a doctor tells me to do something, I generally do it with the enthusiasm of an anxious hall monitor trying to preserve her perfect attendance record.

 But for some reason, when doctors started discussing Xifaxan, I dug my heels in completely.